 - Model voice levels that are acceptable and not acceptable.
 When you are talking to one group lower your body to their level and talk quietly so that other groups aren't interrupted.

-- Walk around to collect assessment data that can be used for processing the group work later.
-Collect both information for social skills and content information.
+- Walk around to collect assessment data that can be used to process group activity later.
+Collect both information for their group team work / social skills and content information.

-- If there are many small groups consider joining the small groups to share and consolidate their information before all groups come together for a discussion.
+- If there are many small groups consider joining the small groups to share and consolidate their information before all groups come together for a general class discussion.
+This saves presentation time, helps students gain self-assurance, and improves the quality of information shared with the class.

-- When groups share allow each group to voice its conclusions and listen attentively to others.
+- When groups share, allow each group to voice its ideas and others to listen attentively.

 - If necessary devise and explain consequences for disruption and non-participation.
-For some students, particularly social students, moving them away from the group until they agree to try to cooperate for the rest of the day.
+For some students, particularly social students, moving them away from the group until they agree to try to cooperate for the rest of the day is suffient.

-- Change groups every time a new activity is started or after one complete rotation of tasks in a group.
+- Change groups every time a new activity is started or after one complete rotation of tasks in a group and keep them heterogeneousas often as possible.

 - Teacher chooses who will be in each group.

-- A mixture of good and poor students or group by skills.
+- Mix students with expertise ro motivated for the topic with those who may not be motivated or need assistance.
 Groupings of this nature should be temporary and for only a particular skill.

 - Group according to interest and friendship for certain occasions, with very careful teacher supervision.